 The Housing Counseling Program aligns with the following courses of action from Puerto Rico's Recovery Plan: HOU 3 and HSS 30.

-Counseling Services (Section 105(a)(8) of the HCDA) and Public Services 105(a) (20))
+- Section 105(a)(8) Public Services - Section 105(a)(20) Housing Counseling Services

 Housing counseling services will foster resilience through public education and advocacy, especially when delivered in conjunction with other forms of housing assistance.